 This assessment focuses on non-residential toilets as a sanitary service provided in the City, mainly in public parks.
 This report is a compilation of information provided by a 2008 survey of all buildings in parks in relation to building maintenance and updates the Sanitary Services Assessment in 2005.
+Updates have been made to assets numbers and where improvements have been implemented following the 2008 assessment.
+Further updates detail earthquake related matters affecting the provision of public toilets in the city.
 No update information was available for non parks toilets and the cleanliness survey has not been repeated.